mrochk/fastlob/README.md

 *Package currently in development, bugs are expected.*

 *This is the very first version of the project, the idea was to have a working, correct and clean single-threaded version before making it fast.
-The next step is to rewrite the core parts in a concurrent fashion using multiprocessing.
-This should be done during summer 2025 (checkout branch `fast`).*
+The next step is to rewrite the core parts in a faster and concurrent fashion.*

 *For now, I have decided to keep it written only in Python (no interfacing with C/C++), but that may change in the future.*